csebooks/relational-databases/content.en/chapter-8-Advanced -Topics/_index.md

 weight: 13
 ---

-## PART 8

 # ADVANCED TOPICS

 Chapter 24 covers a number of advanced topics in application development, starting with performance tuning to improve application speed.
 It then discusses standard benchmarks that are used as measures of commercial database-system performance.
 Issues in application development, such as application testing and application migration are discussed next.
 The chapter concludes with an overview of the standardization process and existing database-language standards.

 Chapter 25 describes spatial and temporal data types, and multimedia data, and the issues in storing such data in databases.
 Database issues related to mobile computing systems are also described in this chapter.

 Finally, Chapter 26 describes several advanced transaction-processing tech- niques, including transaction-processing monitors, transactional workflows, and transaction processing issues in electronic commerce.
 The chapter then discusses main-memory database systems and real-time transaction systems, and concludes with a discussion of long-duration transactions.

-# C H A P T E R  24
 # Advanced Application Development

 There are a number of tasks in application development.
-We saw earlier in Chap- ters 7 to 9 how to design and build an application.
+We saw earlier in Chapters 7 to 9 how to design and build an application.
 One of the aspects of application design is the performance one expects out of the application.
 In fact, it is common to find that once an application has been built, it runs slower than the designers wanted, or handles fewer transactions per second than they required.
 An appli- cation that takes an excessive amount of time to perform requested actions can cause user dissatisfaction at best and be completely unusable at worst.

 Applications can be made to run significantly faster by performance tuning, which consists of finding and eliminating bottlenecks and adding appropriate hardware such as memory or disks.
 There are many things an application devel- oper can do to tune the application, and there are things that a database-system administrator can do to speed up processing for an application.